Lou’s Views

 Update –

 Auditor’s report for fiscal year 2022 – 2023 audit was presented by Elsa the project manager.
 The audit was submitted to the Local Government Commission timely and approved with no changes.
-The auditor Martin Starnes was able to render an unmodified/clean opinion;
+The auditor Martin Starnes was able to render an unmodified/clean opinion; which is the best possible opinion that you can receive.

 3. End of Season Parking Update – Jim Varner, Otto Connect (Town Manager Hewett)